 - Fair Dinkum Verses: "Fair dinkum" is an Australian term meaning something that is 100% genuine and truthful.
-Mates at VBS will learn their fair share of fair dinkum memory verses. - Aus-some Songs: Mates will be singing along with the catchy music of VBS. - Animal Pals: These are our friendly animal mascots used to emphasize the key point of each day's lesson. - Creature Feature: During opening or closing assembly, mates will hear of real-life Australian animals and the amazing design features God has given them. - Toddlers: These are mates who are 2-4 years old. - Pre-Primaries: These are mates who are 4-6 years old or kids who are age 4 through those who have completed "kindy" (kindergarten). - Primaries: These are mates who are 6-9 years old or kids who have completed grades 1-3. - Juniors: These are mates who are 9-12 years old or kids who have completed grades 4-6.
+Mates at VBS will learn their fair share of fair dinkum memory verses. - Aus-some Songs: Mates will be singing along with the catchy and fun music of VBS. - Animal Pals: These are our friendly animal mascots used to emphasize the key point of each day's lesson. - Creature Feature: During opening or closing assembly, mates will hear of real life Australian animals and the amazing design features God has given them. - Toddlers: These are mates who are 2-4 years old. - Pre-Primaries: These are mates who are 4-6 years old or kids who are age 4 through those who have completed "kindy" (kindergarten). - Primaries: These are mates who are 6-9 years old or kids who have completed grades 1-3. - Juniors: These are mates who are 9-12 years old or kids who have completed grades 4-6.

-For multiage K-6 teams, we recommend using the Primaries material.
+For multiage K-6 teams, we recommend using the material for the Primaries.

-Top 20 Teaching Tips for Teachers
+Top 20 Toddler Teaching Tips

 - 1. Psalm 139 teaches that we are fearfully and wonderfully made by God.
-Treat every child with kindness and respect this week, remembering each is a precious image bearer of God.
+Treat every child with kindness and respect this week, remembering that each one is a precious image bearer of God.
 Our attitude toward and treatment of others will speak volumes. - 2.
 Pray and study God's Word.
 This is your most important preparation.
 God has entrusted you with the awesome privilege of opening his Word and sharing it daily with the children.
 Walk worthy! - 3.
 Read through all your lesson plans well in advance.
-Become familiar with the Pre-Primary section of the Digital Resources.
-Begin to pray and plan, and continue to pray during and after VBS. - 4.
-In this guide: - " Teaching Tips are marked with a $^{"}$. - " Materials for each activity are listed next to the activity. - " The "teacher says" portion is bolded. - 5.
-Ask leaders to help man the exploration stations each day.
+Become familiar with the Toddler section of the Digital Resources.
+Begin to pray and plan and continue to pray during and after VBS. - 4.
+In this guide: - " Teaching Tips are marked with a $^{<\!\!/}$. - " Materials for each activity are listed next to the activity. - " The "teacher says" portion is in bold text. - 5.
+Ask leaders to help man the Exploration Stations each day.
 Post the directions and teaching tie-ins at each station every day as an easy reference for your helpers.
 (See the Digital Resources.)
-If possible, gather all the supplies for the exploration stations and lessons before the week begins.
-It's particularly helpful to organize them by station and by day so they are ready and easily switched from day to day. - 6.
-A puppet is used each day sometime during the lesson.
-It may also be used to welcome the children, sing a song, or review the lesson or a memory verse.
+If possible, gather all the supplies for the Exploration Stations and lessons before the week begins.
+It's particularly helpful to organize them by station and by day so they are ready to easily be switched out. - 6.
+A puppet is used each day at some point during the lesson.
+It may also be used to welcome the children, sing a song, or review the lesson or memory verse.
 The puppet comes up from the puppet stage if there are two of you to do the puppet skit.
-Or if working alone, the puppet can come up from behind a suitcase that is flipped open.
-See Decorating Decisions. - 7.
+Or, if you're working alone, the puppet can come up from behind a suitcase that is flipped open.
+(See Decorating Decisions.) - 7.
 Attend the Teacher Workshop and the Gospel Workshop.
 Be prepared to share the good news of salvation! - 8.
 Dress as if you are a tour guide in Australia.
 Check the VBS catalog for a cool Aussie shirt and hat for teachers.
 A khaki vest can complete the look.
-Some of the teachers at one test church added new items in the pockets or on the vest each day, such as beanie baby kangaroos and snakes on Day 1, pictures of parts of the body (eye, ear, bent leg, etc.) taped on for Day 2, etc.
+At one test church, some teachers added new items to their pockets or vest each day, such as beanie baby kangaroos and snakes on Day 1.
+Then they taped on pictures of parts of the body for Day 2.